KasimirKoch/hnfp/README.md

 1. Track upvotes
 1. Track number of comments
 1. Show top comments
+1. Correctly use Firebase API for realtime data
 1. Track changes in position on front page

 ##Authors